Ex-British Consulate Staff Filed a Complaint Against China’s CGTN

 "It can go anywhere from a warning to a fine, to losing their license.
 We've seen this happen before with Iran's Press TV [losing] their license for broadcasting one of these forced confessions," he added.

-In July, a Kremlin-funded news channel, formerly known as Russia Today, was fined 200,000 pounds by Ofcom for its failure on seven occasions of presenting due impartiality in its news reports.
+In July, a Kremlin-funded news channel, formerly known as Russia Today, was fined $258,000 by Ofcom for failing on seven occasions to present impartial news reports.

-According to Dablin, CGTN is taking these Ofcom complaints very seriously as sources inside its headquarters in Beijing revealed that emergency meetings had been called to address previous complaints.
+According to Dahlin, CGTN is taking the Ofcom complaints very seriously as sources inside its headquarters in Beijing revealed that emergency meetings had been called to address previous complaints.

 And before Cheng, the broadcaster had refrained from airing such confessions for a period of time, he said.

-The rights activist said that, being on the Ofcom’s radar will mean a big setback to the CGTN’s plan of expanding its influence in Europe given its American arm has already registered as a foreign agent in the U.S.
+The rights activist said that being on Ofcom's radar will mean a big setback to CGTN's plan of expanding its influence in Europe, given its American arm has already registered as a foreign agent in the U.S.

-And he hopes the move will help many others avoid such unfair media treatments.
+And he hopes the move will help many others avoid such unfair media treatment.